 The Basic Multi-Link element is defined in 9.4.2.322 (Multi-Link element) and is optionally present (see 12.16.4 (EDP capabilities and operation parameters request and response procedure)).

-Capabilities And Operation Parameters Response frame format
+EDP(#935) Capabilities And Operation Parameters Response frame format

-The Capabilities And Operation Parameters Response frame allows capabilities and operation parameters to be responded in a protected Action frame.
+The EDP(#935) Capabilities And Operation Parameters Response frame allows capabilities and operation parameters to be provided(#334) in a protected Action frame.

-The Action field of the Capabilities And Operation Parameters Response frame contains the information shown in Table 9-658x (Capabilities And Operation Parameters Response frame Action field format for non-MLO) and Table 9-658y (Capabilities And Operation Parameters Response frame Action field format for MLO).
+The Action field of the EDP(#935) Capabilities And Operation Parameters Response frame contains the information shown in Table 9-658x (Capabilities And Operation Parameters Response frame Action field format for non-MLO) or(#1010) Table 9-658y (Capabilities And Operation Parameters Response frame Action field format for MLO).

-Capabilities And Operation Parameters Response frame Action field format for non-MLO
+EDP(#935) Capabilities And Operation Parameters Response frame Action field format for non-MLO